 What can parents do for their children about climate change?

 Whether your children are already part of Climate Change activism or not, a child may still be anxiously sitting and wondering what is going on.
-While scrolling their Instagram feed, children might come across events and pictures which might be ambiguous and feeding their insecurities.
+While scrolling their Instagram feed, children might come across events and pictures which might be ambiguous and feed their insecurities.

 Hence, as a parent of a kid, it is your responsibility to play a part in preparing your child for his/her future.
 It is incredibly important for you to assuage their strong opinions and rebellious streaks.